 Q10.
 We want to know whether people think it's fine or unacceptable that some people get more inheritance and others less.
 To what extent do you think the following situations are fine or unacceptable?
 'A tenth of people inherit nothing and a tenth inherit over £500,000'.
 Base, all respondents (n=2,037).
 And Q58 What is your housing situation?
-Base, respondents who had pre-populated housing tenure data and who didn't respond as living on a farm, with parents, 'other' or 'prefer not to say (n=1,346)
+Base, respondents who had pre-populated housing tenure data (n=1,446)